daronphang/coding_resources/python/getters_setters.md

 ## Property Decorator:
 Pythonic way to use getters and setters in OOP.
-Without property, all programs that make use of class have to be refactored if properties of class change.
+Without property, all programs that make use of class have to be refactored if properties of class change i.e. making attributes private/public.

 ```py
 # Using @property decorator